 Mel’s experience with fluid overpressure systems goes back to his earlier work in the Wyoming thrust belt.
 This region was a proving ground for the thrust model introduced by M. King Hubbert and William Rubey in their classic 1959 papers on “The Role of Fluid Pressure in the Mechanics of Thrust Faulting.”
-They invoked fluid overpressure as a means of lubricating regional low angle thrust faults to reduce frictional drag, and allow the upper thrust plate to “slide” over the footwall.
+They invoked fluid overpressure as a means of lubricating regional low-angle thrust faults to reduce frictional drag, and allow the upper thrust plate to “slide” over the footwall.
 Hubbert and Rubey’s model provided a mechanism for explaining substantial displacements observed along many major thrust systems.
 Fluid overpressure is often found in tectonically active regions, and is frequently encountered in oil fields.
 Overpressure in the California Coast Range and in the Great Valley has been addressed by F.A.F.
-Berry in his paper “High Fluid Potentials in the California Coast Ranges and Their Tectonic Significance,” AAPG Bulletin, V. 57, No. 7.
-Mel’s northeast to southwest cross sections in the Panoche Hills area required a ramp thrust fault system to explain the repeated sections in the Shell Oil core.
+Berry in his paper “High Fluid Potentials in the California Coast Ranges and their Tectonic Significance,” AAPG Bulletin, V. 57, No. 7.
+Mel’s northeast-southwest cross sections in the Panoche Hills area required a ramp thrust fault system to explain the repeated sections in the Shell Oil core.

 Outcrops of fossil overpressure zones are rare, and literature describing these occurrences is equally scarce.
-Ironically, the Central Diablo Range contains at least three chronologically discreet overpressure systems.
+Ironically, the Central Diablo Range contains at least three chronologically discrete overpressure systems.
 Mel recognized the existence of these fossil fluid overpressure zones more than a decade ago when he led a 1992 NCGS field trip to outcrops exposed along the California Aqueduct near Garzas Creek.
 He believes that compaction dewatering of thick shale sequences overlying well-sorted sandstones provided the pressure hydraulics for the submarine seeps that cultivated seafloor biological communities.
-Mel’s principal contributions to the fossil cold seep model was his recognition of regional low angle ramp thrusting along the Coast Range front as a probable overpressure mechanism, and invoking seismic activity on the thrust system to destabilize the shale units trapping the overpressured Panoche sands.
+Mel’s principal contributions to the fossil cold seep model was his recognition of regional low-angle ramp thrusting along the Coast Range front as a probable overpressure mechanism, and invoking seismic activity on the thrust system to destabilize the shale units trapping the overpressured Panoche sands.

 A three-mile trip westward up Esparto Canyon positioned trip participants in tilted Cretaceous-Tertiary sediments containing a fossil fluid overpressure cold seep system and the seafloor communities that it supported.
 Here arroyos have carved into a sandstone feeder dike network that emanates from the upper Cretaceous Panoche Formation, penetrates the shaly Moreno Formation, and terminates at the conformable sandstone lentil capping Cannonball Ridge.
 The cold seep sequence exposed here functioned for about 200,000 years.
-The Pleistocene Tulare Formation, which contains an apparent Corcoran clay equivalent correlated with the ~730,000 year-old Bishop Tuff eruptive event, is exposed in the Panoche Hills.
-It is flat-lying on hill crests, but to the east it dips 15º to 40º into the Central Valley.
+The Pleistocene Tulare Formation, which contains an apparent Corcoran clay equivalent correlated with the ~730,000-year-old Bishop Tuff eruptive event, is exposed in the Panoche Hills.
+It is flat-lying on hill crests, but to the east it dips 15 to 40 degrees into the Central Valley.
 This continuous structural transition can be interpreted as a ramp thrust system that was reactivated in post-Tulare time.
 The horizontal ridge-top Tulare sediments located eight miles east of the Diablo Range front indicate the Range has advanced 8 miles since at least the Bishop Tuff eruption.
 Further north near the Livermore Valley, Tulare equivalent Livermore Gravels have been overthrust by Cretaceous sediments, again attesting to recent thrusting activity in the Central Coast Range.
 Uplift in the Panoche Hills area is consistent with periodic movement along a basal thrust plane 5000 feet beneath the surface.
 Numerous sedimentary regressions recorded by unconformities in the stratigraphic column reflect periods of active thrusting.
 The New Idria anticline and Vallecitos syncline to the west are part of this structural system and are on trend with a blind thrust in the Coalinga area that triggered an 11 km-deep M6.7 earthquake in 1983.
 Mel suspects recurring seismicity along the ramp-run (inclined) section of the thrust fault during periods of tectonic activity destabilized the overpressured sandstones and created new seeps.
-The low angle ramp thrust system is attributed to northwestward underthrusting and uplift as transpressional forces between the Pacific and North American plates push the Coast Range into the Central Valley.
+The low-angle ramp thrust system is attributed to northwestward underthrusting and uplift as transpressional forces between the Pacific and North American plates push the Coast Range into the Central Valley.
 Mel peripherally noted that the Ortigalita Fault in this area is considered the “Coast Range Thrust” or Great Valley Fault, which facilitated gravity sliding of sedimentary units off the uplifting Diablo Range.

-Descending into nearby arroyos, the group examined the 200 meter-thick sandstone dike and sill system feeding biological communities in the overlying Moreno Formation.
-The dikes and sills penetrated thin-bedded shales cross-cut by gypsum (CaSO4·H2O) seams.
+Descending into nearby arroyos, the group examined the 200-meter-thick sandstone dike and sill system feeding biological communities in the overlying Moreno Formation.
+The dikes and sills penetrated thin-bedded shales cross-cut by gypsum (CaSO4 · H2O) seams.
 The Panoche-Moreno sequence represents a short-term progression from shallow water sandstones to deepwater shales.
 The gullies clearly revealed the feeder dikes for the overlying cold seep carbonate biological communities.
 The sandstone dike “plumbing” evolved over about one quarter million years in response to recurring destabilizing seismic events.
 The tectonically overpressured sandstones ruptured and intruded the consolidated shales, and eventually communicated with the seafloor.
 As connate pore fluids leaked out of the Panoche sandstones, dissolved sulfur supported a Paleocene anaerobic fauna similar to those discovered in today’s offshore Monterey Bay submarine canyon.
 The latter are nourished by pore fluids escaping from submerged outcrops.
-The analogy between these modern day communities and the fossil outcrops in the Moreno Formation is striking.
+The analogy between these modern communities and the fossil outcrops in the Moreno Formation is striking.
 The U.C.
 Santa Cruz research team led by Drs.
 Hilde Schwartz and J. Casey Moore spent over 5 years characterizing the biocarbonates exposed on Cannonball Ridge before they announced their findings.
 Incorporating Mel Erskine’s seismically-active, episodic ramp thrusting model for injecting overpressured sandstone dikes into the shaly Moreno Formation provides a coherent cause and effect model for the Cannonball Ridge cold seeps.

 Looking eastward from the Cannonball Ridge sandstone lentil, Mel pointed out the approximate location of the Cretaceous-Tertiary boundary, slightly above the contact between the Marca and Dos Palos members of the Moreno Formation, and stratigraphically below the sandstone lentil.
 This 1 cm-thick conformable horizon contains glauconite (a clay mineral formed under reducing conditions) and phosphate debris (fish bones and small shark teeth).
 Elsewhere this layer is marked by altered glass spherules.
 No iridium-enrichment (considered a geochemical indicator of a meteorite impact that allegedly led to mass extinctions) has been found in this zone.
 The group made a final stop on the edge of a steep canyon south of Cannonball Ridge that exposed numerous sandstone dikes in the Moreno shales.